Map location and topography view of Seamount X and Forecast.

 NOAA Vents Program, Pacific Marine Environmental Laboratory - Newport, Oregon

-camera icon Squat lobsters (galatheids) in "flight" at Seamount X. (Quicktime, 2.1 Mb.)
+camera icon Galatheid crabs (called squat lobsters) in "flight" at Seamount X. (Quicktime, 2.1 Mb.)

-The research vessel Melville is now our home away from home.
-For the next month the ship will be the platform that supports the exploration and science we hope to accomplish during this expedition.
-Our primary tools will be the remotely operated vehicle (ROV) Jason II for observing and sampling on the seafloor, the CTD for surveying hydrothermal plumes above the seafloor, and the ship's multibeam sonar for bathymetric mapping.
+The research vessel (R/V) Melville is now our "home away from home."
+For the next month, the ship will be the platform that supports the exploration and science we hope to accomplish during this expedition.
+Our primary tools will be the remotely operated vehicle (ROV) Jason II for observing and sampling on the sea floor, the CTD (an instrument that measures conductivity, temperature, and depth) for surveying hydrothermal plumes above the sea floor, and the ship's multibeam sonar for bathymetric mapping.
 Our goal is to explore a group of submarine volcanoes that are likely to lead to new discoveries.

-After months of preparation and days of loading in port, we departed Guam on a hot, sunny day, and only five hours later we were at our first dive site.
-Our first dives with Jason II were on two seamounts in the southern Mariana arc that are located near the backarc spreading center axis, are relatively deep (1200-1450 meters, 4000-4750 feet), and hydrothermally active.
+After months of preparation and days of loading in port, we departed Guam on a hot, sunny day, and only five hrs later we were at our first dive site.
+Our first dives with ROV Jason II were on two seamounts in the southern Mariana arc that are located near the backarc spreading center axis, are relatively deep (1,200 to 1,450 m; or 4,000 to 4,750 ft), and are hydrothermally active.
 Most of the submarine volcanoes on the Mariana arc are shallow and located far from the backarc.
-Therefore we were anxious to visit these two seamounts to explore the effect of these differences (distance from the backarc and depth of their summits) on their hydrothermal systems.
+Therefore, we were anxious to visit these two seamounts to explore the effect of these differences (distance from the backarc and depth of their summits) on their hydrothermal systems.

 A last glimpse of the island of Guam while heading out of the harbor.

-A last glimpse of the island of Guam as the R/V Melville heads out of the harbor and steams toward Seamount-X, the first Jason 2 dive site to be visited on the Submarine Ring of Fire 2006 expedition.
+A last glimpse of the island of Guam as the R/V Melville heads out of the harbor and steams toward Seamount X, the first remotely operated vehicle (ROV) Jason II dive site on the Submarine Ring of Fire 2006 expedition.
 Click image for larger view

 Panorama view from the R/V Melville bow.

-Panorama from the bow of the R/V Melville as she steams out of the harbor.
-The scientific party are gathered on deck getting their last looks at land for quite some time. camera icon Click image for larger view QTVR.
+The bow of the R/V Melville as she steams out of the harbor. camera icon Click image for larger panorama view QTVR.

 Our first dive site was at Seamount X, where we conducted a CTD tow in 2003 and found a strong hydrothermal plume near the summit.
-We found thick deposits of microbial mat and diffuse venting sites colonized by shrimp, crabs, and scaleworms.
-The highlight was near the end of the dive when we found an extraordinarily large deposit of sulfur that was covered with literally thousands of squat lobsters (galatheids).
+We found thick deposits of microbial mat and diffuse venting sites colonized by shrimp, crabs, and scale worms.
+The highlight was near the end of the dive when we found an extraordinarily large deposit of sulfur that was covered with literally thousands of galatheid crabs (also known as "squat lobsters).
 It was unclear what attracted the squat lobsters to the sulfur, but we suspect that they may be feeding on microbial mats that are growing on their own bodies!
 The thick sulfur deposit had clearly been formed by innumerable flows of molten sulfur coming out of the hydrothermal system.
-Another amazing setting where a submarine volcano is supporting marine life.
+It was yet another amazing setting where a submarine volcano is supporting marine life.

 Scientist sort through the geological samples collected at Seamount X.

-Cornel de Ronde sorts through the geological samples collected at Seamount X. Among the samples are huge pieces of sulfur (yellow center foreground) and two pieces of basalt (reddish black background).
+Cornel de Ronde sorts through the geological samples collected at Seamount X. Among the samples are huge pieces of sulfur (yellow, in the center foreground) and two pieces of basalt (reddish black, background).
 Click image for larger view and image credit.

 A glimpse of a biological community at a Forecast vent site.

 A glimpse of a biological community at a Forecast vent site.
-The species that occur here and in the Mariana backarc spreading center differ from those on the seamounts of the Mariana arc to the north.
+The species found here and in the Mariana backarc spreading center differ from those found on the Mariana arc seamounts to the north.
 Click image for larger view and image credit.

-Our second dive was at Forecast seamount, located just 10 miles away.
-The highlight of this site was the occurrence of hydrothermal fluid temperatures up to 200°C, one of the highest temperature vent systems known in the Mariana arc.
-The biological communities at these vents included shrimp, snails, limpets, crabs, sulfide worms, and scale worms.
+Our second dive was at Forecast seamount, located just 10 mi away.
+The highlight of this site was the occurrence of hydrothermal fluid temperatures up to 200°C, one of the highest-temperature vent systems known in the Mariana arc.
+The biological communities at these vents include shrimp, snails, limpets, crabs, sulfide worms, and scale worms.
 But a fascinating relationship is emerging: the species that occur here and in the Mariana backarc spreading center differ from those on the seamounts of the Mariana arc to the north.
-Forecast seamount animals are more similar to those at Alice Springs - several hundred kilometers to the north - than they are to Seamount X, NW Rota and the rest of the arc.
+The animals we find on Forecast seamount are more similar to those at Alice Springs — several hundred kilometers to the north — than they are to Seamount X, NW Rota-1 volcano, and the rest of the arc.
 Further sampling will help us examine the reasons for the difference.

 Squat lobsters at Seamount X, living here upon a huge sulfur deposit.

-Squat lobsters at Seamount X, living here upon a huge sulfur deposit at Seamount X. Click image for larger view and image credit.
+These squat lobsters at Seamount X are living upon a huge sulfur deposit at Seamount X. Click image for larger view and image credit.

 The squat lobsters at Seamount X, disperse as the ROV comes closer.

-The plethora of squat lobsters at Seamount X, disperse as the Jason II ROV comes in for a closer view.
+The plethora of squat lobsters at Seamount X disperse as the Jason II comes in for a closer view.
 Click image for larger view and image credit.

-We are now headed for NW Rota-1 Volcano, the site of the underwater eruption we discovered in 2004 and revisited in 2005 with the Japanese remotely operated vehicle Hyper-Dolphin.
+We are now headed for NW Rota-1 volcano, the site of the underwater eruption we discovered in 2004 and revisited in 2005 with the Japanese ROV Hyper-Dolphin.
 Is it still actively erupting ash?
 Standby!

 Sign up for the Ocean Explorer E-mail Update List.